danehans/fedv2-manifests/istio/userguide.md

 virtualservices.networking.istio.io                                       2018-10-24T15:18:21Z
 ```

-Repeat the above command and all subsequent verification commands, replacing `cluster1` with `cluster2`, to verify
-resource propagation to `cluster2`.

 Verify Istio configmaps have been propagated to `cluster1`:
 ```bash
 $ kubectl get configmaps -n istio-system --context cluster1